Sex toy: Vibrators

 Electromechanical vibrators were first invented by Joseph Mortimer Granville in the late 1880s.
 Its intended use was to treat muscle pains in men, not a sexual device.

 Several theories have been proposed to explain how the technology grew to also have sexual uses.
 Rachel Maines' claims in The Technology of Orgasm about physicians using vibrators to cure hysteria through inducing an orgasm (referred to at the time as a 'paroxysm') have been widely cited in academic documents and the media as the origins of vibrators' sexual origins.
 However, these claims lack valid evidence.

 Hallie Lieberman's more plausible historical account is that American vibrator companies started targeting household appliance and electrotherapeutic device markets in the early 1900s.
 It was advertised overtly as a tool to relax, assist with labor in the home, and a general medical cure-all, but coded language and imagery hinted at its potential sexual uses as well.

 Old packaging box for the Hitachi Magic Wand, later rebranded as the Magic Wand Original.

-In the late 1960s, sex-positive second-wave feminist Betty Dodson organized group mastrubation workshops in New York City, encouraging women to become more independent sexually.
+In the late 1960s, sex-positive second-wave feminist Betty Dodson organized group masturbation workshops in New York City, encouraging women to become more independent sexually.
 In these sessions, Dodson encouraged the use of the Hitachi Magic Wand, a wand vibrator intended for muscle pain relief.
 Inspired by her workshops, Dell Williams launched “Eve’s Garden” in the same city, which marked history as the first feminist sex toy shop in the US.

 This movement culturally rebranded the product as a sex toy, although Hitachi would not market it for its sexual uses.
 Although Hitachi briefly ceased manufacturing of the product in 2013 due to concerns of being associated to a popular sex toy, they later decided to continue manufacturing it under as the "Original Magic Wand" under the sex toy distribution company Vibratex.